Vascular dementia is a common type of dementia caused by reduced blood flow to the brain. It's estimated to affect around 150,000 people in the UK.

-If it's spotted at an early stage, treatment may be able to stop the vascular dementia getting worse, or at least slow it down.
+If it's found at an early stage, treatment may be able to stop vascular dementia getting worse, or at least slow it down.

 If you're worried about someone else, encourage them to make an appointment with a GP and perhaps suggest that you go with them.

 Your GP can do some simple checks to try to find the cause of your symptoms.
 They can refer you to a memory clinic or another specialist for further tests if needed.

 Find out more about how to get dementia diagnosis.